SharkSnack/shiren-4/content/system/allies.md

     - Effect is randomly selected from attack up, defense up, or swift.
     - Attack up and defense up last for the duration of the floor.
     - Only casts support magic 1 time per floor.
-- Uses an exclusive move called Light Arrow at night.
+- Uses an exclusive ability called Light Arrow at night.
     - Power: B (45) - Deals around 50 damage.
-    - The move has piercing properties, and has infinite range in a straight line.
+    - The ability has piercing properties, and has infinite range in a straight line.
-    - She won't use the move if an ally is in-between her and the target.
+    - She won't use the ability if an ally is in-between her and the target.
 - Uses direct attacks during the day, but doesn't deal much damage.

 #### Sidequest